How to deal with a pest snail infestation in your aquarium?

 You don’t want them invading another body of water…

-My advice: Contact animal control or animal removers for advice on the best way to release or relocate snails that are potentially invasive.
+My advice: Contact animal control or animal removers for advice on the best option for the removal and relocation of these invasive species.

 Add snail-eating fish species to your tank